anees028/fastapi_sample/README.md

 3. Now install the uvicorn in virtual environement
     CMD =>  pip install uvicorn

-4. Now install the pymongo==3.11 fron atlas mongodb from site in virtual environement CMD =>  python -m pip install pymongo==3.11
+4. Now install the pymongo==3.11 from atlas mongodb from site in virtual environement CMD =>  python -m pip install pymongo==3.11

+5. Now install the pymongo[srv] in virtual environement CMD =>  pip install 'pymongo[srv]'

+6. Run the backend by the following command.
+    CMD =>  uvicorn main:app --reload